 The Science of Our Work: Development of the Global Mindset Inventory

-The Global Mindset Inventory (GMI), developed by Najafi Global Mindset Institute at Thunderbird School of Global Management, is a psychometric assessment tool that measures and predicts performance in global leadership for the individual, group, or organization.
+The Global Mindset Inventory (GMI), developed by Najafi Global Mindset Institute at Thunderbird School of Global Management, is a psychometric assessment tool that measures and predicts performance in global leadership.

-Developed through a rigorous theoretical and empirical process, the GMI provides insight into an individual’s, group's or organization’s Global Mindset.
+Developed through a rigorous theoretical and empirical process, the GMI provides insights into an individual’s, group's or organization’s Global Mindset profile.
 Global Mindset is defined as a set of attributes and individual characteristics that help global leaders better influence individuals, groups and organizations unlike themselves.

 Process of Developing the GMI

 Beginning in 2005, eight Thunderbird professors with expertise in global business and cross cultural communications from the Thunderbird School of Global Management, ranked #1 in International Business, interviewed over 200 global executives.

 These professors collaborated with other distinguished scholars around the world to define the concept of Global Mindset and develop metrics and scientific instruments to measure an individual’s, group’s, or organization’s profile of Global Mindset.
 The result is the Global Mindset Inventory (GMI).